ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 A network element detects a TRONE packet by observing that a packet has a QUIC long header and one of the TRONE protocol versions (0xTRONE1 or 0xTRONE2).

-A network element then conditionally replaces the Rate Signal field with values of its choosing.
+A network element then conditionally replaces the Version field and the Rate Signal field with values of its choosing.

 A network element might receive a packet that already includes a rate signal.
 The network element replaces the rate signal if it wishes to signal a lower